ironhack-labs/lab-wiki-countries/README.md

 In this iteration, we will focus on general layout.
 You will create at least 2 components:
 - `App`: For the general layout
-- `CountryDetail`: A component that will receive `cca3` as a props, that is going to respresent the id of the country (example: `ESP` for Spain, `FRA` for France).
+- `CountryDetail`: Your only `Route` that will show a component that will receive the country code (`cca3`) in the URL.
+That is going to represent the id of the country (example: `ESP` for Spain, `FRA` for France).

-To help you, you can use:
+To help you, we gave you an example of a page inside [`example.html`](https://github.com/sandrabosk/lab-wiki-countries/blob/master/starter-code/example.html)
-- `example.html`: An example of what you can render
-- `countries.json`: The JSON database of countries.
-It's an array of object where each object represents a country and the property `cca3` is unique and will be used as the key to navigate.

-As a reminder with Twitter Bootstrap:
+As a reminder with Bootstrap:
 ```html
 <!-- Grid: https://getbootstrap.com/docs/4.0/layout/grid/#setting-one-column-width -->
 <div class="row">